RasaHQ/rasactl/README.md

 - use a local Rasa project along Rasa X / Enterprise deployment

   Use your local Rasa project along with Rasa X / Enterprise deployment.
-The `rasaxctl` provides an easy way to use your local Rasa project along with Rasa X / Enterprise.
+The `rasactl` provides an easy way to use your local Rasa project along with Rasa X / Enterprise.

   This setup was previously referred to as "local mode" in older Rasa X versions.